DavidGriswoldTeacher/processing_java_template/README.md

 2. [Visual Studio Code Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) - Installs more complete java support inside of visual studio code

 Once the extension pack is installed, you can use the java tools in Visual Studio Code to install your java JDK, which is necessary to run the code.
 It should hopefully prompt you when the time comes!
-You can install java 11 or 17, but if for some reason you are getting an error you can also go backwards to Java 8 and try that (maybe on macs?)
+I recommend java version 17, that latest LTS version as of this writing.

 ### Download this project